HDAA has been an approved accreditor for DIAS since its implementation in 2008.

-HDAA Experience with Assessing the DIAS
+HDAA’s Experience Assessing DIAS

 HDAA is proud to have been involved with the Department of Health as an Approved Accreditor for the Diagnostic Imaging Accreditation Scheme (DIAS) since its implementation in 2008.
 We have supported literally hundreds of diagnostic imaging services with DIAS accreditation over the intervening years, providing a personalised and responsive assessment service and information for individual practices undertaking accreditation and the scheme updates, benefits and changes.

-What is the DIAS?
+DIAS is the Diagnostic

 The Diagnostic Imaging Accreditation Scheme was established by the Health Insurance Amendment (Diagnostic Imaging Accreditation) Act 2007 to ensure Medicare funding is directed to diagnostic imaging services that are safe, effective and responsive to the needs of health care consumers.
 The Health Insurance Act 1973 provides the legislative framework for DIAS.